-The CLS includes the astrophysics library; Dabney library for the Division of the Humanities and Social Sciences, which contains literature, art, philosophy, European, Asian, and ancient history monographs, and music CD collections; the geology library, with an extensive map collection; Millikan Memorial Library, which contains collections for biology, chemistry, mathematics, and physics, government documents, microforms, the humanities and social sciences journals, American history and social sciences monographs, along with library administration and the interlibrary-loan/document delivery services; the Sherman Fairchild Library of Engineering and Applied Science, which supports the environmental, aeronautics, chemical and mechanical engineering, and applied physics and mathematics programs.
+The CLS includes the astrophysics library; Dabney library for the Division of the Humanities and Social Sciences, which contains literature, art, philosophy, European, Asian, and ancient history monographs, and music CD collections; the geology library, with an extensive map collection; Millikan Memorial Library, which contains collections for biology, chemistry, mathematics, and physics, government documents, microforms, the humanities and social sciences journals, American history and social sciences monographs, along with library administration and the interlibrary-loan/document delivery services; the Sherman Fairchild Library of Engineering and Applied Science, which supports the environmental, aerospace, chemical and mechanical engineering, and applied physics and mathematics programs.

-Collectively, the libraries subscribe to over 2,228 print journals and 2,959 electronic journals.
-They hold over 705,950 volumes, and have extensive collections of technical reports, government documents, and maps.
-The library electronic catalog includes records of print and nonprint materials held throughout the libraries, and active links to electronic resources, especially fulltext online journals.
-Also available online are citations to articles from over 10,000 journals in science and technology, the social sciences, and art history, as well as a variety of additional electronic reference sources.
-Special services available through the libraries include computerized literature searches, document delivery, interlibrary loans, digitizing and archiving technical report collections, and the creation and archiving of electronic theses, dissertations, and other research papers.
+Collectively, the libraries subscribe to over 2,909 print journals and 27,262 electronic journals.
+They hold over 725,000 volumes, and have extensive collections of technical reports, government documents, and maps.
+The library electronic catalog includes records of print and nonprint materials held throughout the libraries, and active links to electronic resources, especially full-text online journals.
+Special services available through the libraries include document delivery, interlibrary loans, digitizing and archiving technical report collections, and the creation and archiving of electronic theses, dissertations, and other research papers.